New York Harbor: Colonial era

 The original population of the 16th century New York Harbor, the Lenape, used the waterways for fishing and travel.
 In 1524 Giovanni da Verrazzano anchored in what is now called the Narrows, the strait between Staten Island and Long Island that connects the Upper and Lower New York Bay, where he received a canoe party of Lenape.
 A party of his sailors may have taken on fresh water at a spring called "the watering place" on Staten Island—a monument stands in a tiny park on the corner of Bay Street and Victory Boulevard at the approximate spot—but Verrazzano's descriptions of the geography of the area are a bit ambiguous.
-It is fairly firmly held by historians that his ship anchored at the approximate location of the modern Verrazzano-Narrows Bridge's approach viaduct in Brooklyn.
+It is fairly firmly held by historians that his ship anchored at the approximate location of the modern Verrazzano–Narrows Bridge's approach viaduct in Brooklyn.
 He also observed what he believed to be a large freshwater lake to the north (apparently Upper New York Bay).
 He apparently did not travel north to observe the existence of the Hudson River.
-In 1609 Henry Hudson entered the Harbor and explored a stretch of the river that now bears his name.
+In 1609 Henry Hudson entered the harbor and explored a stretch of the river that now bears his name.
 His journey prompted others to explore the region and engage in trade with the local population.

 The first permanent European settlement was started on Governors Island in 1624, and in Brooklyn eight years after that; soon these were connected by ferry operation.

-The colonial Dutch Director-General of New Netherland, Peter Stuyvesant, ordered construction of the first wharf on the Manhattan bank of the lower East River sheltered from winds and ice, which was completed late in 1648 and called Schreyers Hook Dock (near what is now Pearl and Broad Streets).
+Peter Stuyvesant, the Dutch colonial director-general of New Netherland, ordered construction of the first wharf on the Manhattan bank of the lower East River sheltered from winds and ice, which was completed late in 1648 and called Schreyers Hook Dock (near what is now Pearl and Broad Streets).
 This prepared New York as a leading port for the British colonies and then within the newly independent United States.

 In 1686, the British colonial officials gave the municipality control over the waterfront.